International Mountain Guides Climbing and Mountaineering Expeditions

 March 31, 2008

 Good news from Kathamndu.
 Yesterday afternoon we had our briefing at the Ministry and received our permits.
-This morning (Tuesday) Dave Hahn and Justin Merle flew to Lukla by the fixed wing airplane, then to Shyangboche by helicopter, where they were met by Ang Passang.
+This morning (Tuesday) Dave Hahn and Justin Merle flew to Lukla by the fixed wing airplane, then to Syangboche by helicopter, where they were met by Ang Pasang.
 This afternoon they will do the briefing at the SPCC office in Namche and will pay for our Icefall permits and garbage deposits.
 Tomorrow they will hike to Dingboche where they will catch up with the expedition team.
 The team spent last night in Deboche and today they are visiting Tengboche for an acclimatization day.
 So, tomorrow they will all be together.
 So far it sounds like everything is going well with the group and aside from a few sniffles, everyone seems to be acclimatizing normally.

 —Eric Simonson, IMG Director